pranavreddy23/autoware.privately-owned-vehicles/README.md

 **We will not utilize 3D high definition prior maps**, instead opting to use existing 2D navigational (sat-nav style) maps, also called ADAS maps.
 Human beings can drive on highways without prior knowledge of the detailed 3D geometry of roadways by relying on real-time scene perception, and our system aims to mimic this process.

 ## End-to-End AI Architecture
 We will follow an **End-to-End AI Architecture** in which each component technology of the highway pilot system is powered through neural-network.
-We will follow a modular AI approach with component AI systems allowing for system explainability, introspection and diagnostics.
+We will follow a modular AI approach with component AI systems allowing for system explainability, introspection, verification and safety validation.

 ### Vision Pipeline
 The [**AutoSeg foundation model**](/AutoSeg/README.md) is currently being developed as part of the vision pipeline of the Autoware Privately Owned Vehicle Highway Pilot System.
 It includes the development and implementation of **SuperDepth**, **SceneSeg**, **LaneDet** and **PathDet**.